RegensteineR1999/S.S.M.T_Steam-Screenshot-Metadata-Tools/README.md

 # Steam Screenshot Metadata Tool

-A small tool for viewing and editing Steam screenshot metadata in `screenshots.vdf`.
+A small tool for viewing and editing Steam screenshot metadata in `screenshots.vdf`

 This started as a niche weekend project to make it easier to add or restore metadata for non-Steam or external screenshots inside Steam's screenshot library.